-Section 1.
-The City will provide up to three (3) full uniform sets per year and one (1) pair of shoes every six (6) months per fiscal year.
+After a Bargaining unit member's initial allocation of uniforms, the City will provide three (3) full uniform sets and two (2) pairs of shoes per fiscal year.
 Purchase of shoes shall be limited to \$150.00 per pair.
 The City will supply replacements for the parts of the uniform when replacement is appropriate, as determined by the Police Chief (or Designee), and if adequate funds are available in the City Budget.
-Members of the bargaining unit will receive an annual clothing allowance of \$1,600.00 payable the first full pay period in November of each year of this agreement.
+Members of the bargaining unit assigned to plain clothes duty will receive up to a total of \$1,600.00 a fiscal year, limited to \$400.00 installments at the end of each quarter, in lieu of uniforms for clothing used at work.

-Section 2.
 Reimbursement, replacement or repair of personal clothing and equipment will be according to current department policies and procedures.
 The replacement will require the approval of the Chief of Police.
-The Captain claiming a replacement will be required to include, with his/her claim, an explanation of the circumstances of the damage and appropriate reports concerning the incident where damage to his uniform took place.
+The Detective or Uniformed Officer claiming a replacement will be required to include, with his/her claim, an explanation of the circumstances of the damage and appropriate reports concerning the incident where damage to his uniform took place.
 This allowance shall commence from the date of assignment on a pro-rated basis.
-Captains assigned to plain clothes duty for more than three (3) months at a time will receive clothing allowance in accord with the above for the three (3) months and pro-rated thereafter.
+Uniformed Officers assigned to plain clothes duty for more than three (3) months at a time will receive clothing allowance in accord with the above for the three (3) months and pro-rated thereafter.

-Section 3.
 The City will bear the cost of cleaning ten (10) issued uniform pieces per week for the contract year.
 The City shall notify those employees that are eligible, to take their uniforms only to the approved dry-cleaning establishment in Boynton Beach selected by the City.
-Members assigned to plain clothes will be given a cash cleaning supplement equivalent to the cleaning benefit.
+Detectives and other members assigned to plain clothes will be given a cash cleaning supplement equivalent to the cleaning benefit provided to uniform officers.
 This will be paid at the end of each quarter of the contract year.
 This allowance shall commence from the date of assignment on a pro-rated basis.